tynave/PriconneReTL-Installer/README.md

 By checking / unchecking the *Show Logs* option, you can view/hide a detailed progress/output log.
 All the operations processed are always logged into the *ReTLInstaller.log* file in the application's folder, regardless of this option.

 _**Update and Reinstall do the same thing, why having both of them then..?**_
 When starting to develop the application, Update and Reinstall operations followed different logics.
 However, during the development, it turned out, that the github API has certain limitations, which would have made the Update logic have issues if the user skips a few versions of the translation patch and wants to do a bigger update.
 So in order to avoid this, the Update logic needed to be changed to the approach that actually matches that of the Reinstall process.
 The two main differences however remain:
- - Update never touches the user important files (config/ignored/interops/user created files) while for Reinstall, you can select to have some of these removed / replaced by defulat ones present in the translation patch.
+ - Update never touches the user important files (config/ignored/interops/user created files) while for Reinstall, you can select to have some of these removed / replaced by the ones present in the translation patch files.
  - Update cannot be performed when you already have the latest translation patch release installed, while Reinstall, as the name implies allows you to even reinstall the latest version.

 ## Requirements